Rolf Terje Klungland

 Rolf Terje Klungland (born 6 July 1963 in Flekkefjord) is a Norwegian politician for the Labour Party.

 He was elected to the Norwegian Parliament from Vest-Agder in 1993, and has been re-elected on two occasions.
 He served as a deputy representative during the term 1997-2001.

-On the local level Klungland was a member of Vest-Agder county council from 1991 to 1995.
-He chairs the Kvinesdal party chapter since 1997.
+On the local level, Klungland was a member of Vest-Agder county council from 1991 to 1995.
+He has chaired the party chapter in Kvinesdal Municipality since 1997.

-Outside politics he spent many years as a factory worker, but in 1999 became "personnel consultant" in Sirdal municipality.
+Outside politics he spent many years as a factory worker, but in 1999 became "personnel consultant" in Sirdal Municipality.
 He has been active in the Norwegian Confederation of Trade Unions and the European Movement.